diana-alamari/DH110-21/assignment08-2021F/readme.md

 [More on the contextual inquiry](https://github.com/diana-alamari/DH110-21/blob/main/a03/readme.md)

-Based off this, I was able to get a foundational understanding of app features that entertainment enthusiasts would want to use.
+Based off this, I was able to get a foundational understanding of related app features that entertainment enthusiasts would want to use.

 ### UX storytelling [persona+scenario, assignment05]
 Summary and link to your assignment folder

 By determining conceptually useful app features through the previous UX steps, I translated them into creating user personas that may use those features.
+Empathizing and envisioning potential users of my app through UX storytelling is highly valuable, as it allowed me to put myself in a hypothetical user's shoes to explore how they would use my app to accomplish their desired creative goals.
+The process stressed key elements in what steps they would need to take to accomplish said goal.

+For example, as I developed the personas, I found that it was important to address broader target user interests such as concerts, the navigation steps that targer users would take to get to the concert event page, and how key elements of their persona will be utilized in the app, such as their desire to message someone due to their social interests.

 I created two personas of potential app users: Eilana and Leo, both of which are introduced below.